 You can use WordPress plugins to Show or Hide Widgets on Specific Pages in WordPress.
 The use of these plugins is an easy and reliable method to do the trick.

-#1 Widget Logic
+#1 Widget Options

 Widget Options is another popular plugin to show or hide widgets on specific pages in WordPress.
 It offers several features for widget visibility control.
 This plugin adds options below every widget to show or hide widget on specific pages.